SonytaUng/hello-world/README.md

 # hello-world
 Welcome to my GitHub page.

-This is my firsttime in Github.
+This is my first time in Github.
 It's pretty new to me, still figuring out how it's working.